Chicuelo (bullfighter): Civil War years (1936–1939)

 Many Spanish bullfighters had their careers interrupted by the Spanish Civil War, and Chicuelo was no exception.
 As a result of the fighting and other disruptions (such as Las Ventas being used as a Francoist concentration camp), he saw a few seasons that were less active than usual.
 The war's outbreak caught Chicuelo in Madrid, but he managed to reach Barcelona, and after a while could leave the country.
 After a strenuous odyssey, he was able to return to his hometown, Seville, in mid-March 1937.

 Nevertheless, there was some bullfighting activity amid the turmoil arising from the struggle to control Spain, with Chicuelo managing to appear at ten bullfights and five festivals in 1936, ten bullfights and three festivals in 1937, and seven bullfights and two festivals in 1938.
 Standing out among his performances was, for instance, Barcelona on 7 June 1936 (lap of the ring, two ears, tail, fighting Julián Fernández bulls alongside Antonio Márquez and R.V.
 "Gitanillo de Triana"), and his last corrida before the civil war broke out was in Madrid on 5 July 1936.
 The López Cobos (formerly Coquillas) ranch laid on the bulls, while Antonio García "Maravilla" and Valencia II rounded out the bill.
 The engagement was otherwise unremarkable.

-On Sunday, 30 August 1936, there was a magnificent bullfighting festival at Madrid's Monumental bullring to benefit blood hospitals and popular militias organized by the provincial committee of the Communist Party of Spain and Radio Sur.
+On Sunday, 30 August 1936, there was a bullfighting festival at Madrid's bullring to benefit blood hospitals and popular militias organized by the provincial committee of the Communist Party of Spain and Radio Sur.
 Eight bulls drawn from various accredited bull ranches were fought and slain by the bullfighters El Gallo, Chicuelo, Fuentes Bejarano, Noain, El Estudiante, Domingo Ortega, Luis Morales, and Rafaelillo.
 On parade at the event was the third company of the Aida Lafuente Battalion from the Mangada Company.
 There were also carriages on parade, and a member of the Communist Party's central committee took part.
 On Sunday, 22 September 1936, there was yet another benefit bullfighting festival at Bilbao organized by International Red Aid to benefit blood hospitals.
 The band played Himno de Riego and The Internationale, for which the bullfight-goers stood up.
 Chicuelo, Rayito, Eladio Amorós, Antonio Sánchez, and Finito de Valladolid drew loud ovations from the stands as they fought six young bulls from the Don Vicente Martínez ranch.